Azure/azure-batch-maya/README.md

 The downloading and installing of the Python dependencies may take a few minutes, after which you will need to close and reopen Maya to ensure the updated dependencies are loaded correctly.

+Any errors in the dependency install will be logged to the file "AzureBatchInstall.log" in the "azure-batch-libs" folder, which is created for holding dependencies.
+In windows this is located at: Users\<username>\Documents\maya\<version>\scripts\azure-batch-libs

 ![](./docs/images/install_dependencies.png)